 Read commands may have zero to several latency cycles during which read data is read from the main flash memory array before transfer to the host.
 The number of latency cycles are determined by the Latency Code in the configuration register (CR[7:6]).
 During the latency cycles, the host keeps RESET# high, CS# low, and HOLD# high.
 The Write Protect (WP#) signal is ignored.
 The host may drive the SI signal during these cycles or the host may leave SI floating.
-The memory does not use any data driven on SI / I/O0 or other I/O signals during the latency cycle.
+The memory does not use any data driven on SI / I/O0 or other I/O signals during the latency cycles.
+In dual or quad read commands, the host must stop driving the I/O signals on the falling edge at the end of the last latency cycle.
 It is recommended that the host stop driving I/O signals during latency cycles so that there is sufficient time for the host drivers to turn off before the memory begins to drive at the end of the latency cycles.
 This prevents driver conflict between host and memory when the signal direction changes.
-The memory does not drive the Serial Output (SO) or I/ O signals during the latency cycles.
+The memory does not drive the Serial Output (SO) or I/O signals during the latency cycles.